MonicaMbabazi/16S_Analysis_Workflow/README.md

 ### Dataset Description
 This repository is built on a global microbiome meta-analysis framework, integrating data from multiple tuberculosis microbiome studies.
 Due to the large size of raw sequencing files (**FASTQ files**), we provide a **ready-to-use processed dataset** while also allowing users to retrieve and process the original raw data if needed.

-#### Available Datasets:
+#### Datasets Used in the Development of this pipeline
+The pipeline utilizes two datasets:
 ```
 1. Test_Data
 2. Global_Dataset.zip
 ```
 **1) `Test Dataset (Test_Data/)`**

-To ensure reproducibility and allow users to quickly test and verify the functionality of the pipeline before scaling up to the full dataset, we provide a small sample dataset:
+This small dataset is provided to **validate the functionality of the upstream analysis pipeline** before running the full dataset.
+It allows users to test and verify the pipeline before scaling up.
 + **48 paired-end FASTQ reads**.
 + **Associated metadata file**.
+Used to ensure `QIIME 2` and `DADA2` workflows function correctly

 **2) `Global Microbiome Meta-Analysis Dataset (Global_Dataset.zip)`**